olegabu/starknet-archive-docs/README.md

 can run an **aggregation** query over the values, which sums them up and returns the final result, without much effort.

-That's why the values were converted into decimals: a GraphQL query calls a SQL query with an aggregation function `sum` over a numeric column; `numeric 78` database types are large enough to support Uint256 and arithmetic operations over them.
+That's why the values were converted into decimals when they were
+persisted: GraphQL query `argument_aggregate` calls a SQL query with an aggregation function `sum` over a numeric column.
+Database type `numeric 78` used for the `decimal` column is large enough to support Uint256 and arithmetic operations with it.

 This query aggregates decimal values of `amount0` arguments of all `Mint` events.